-Kabbalat Shabbat Enjoy a virtual visit to our musical Shabbat Garden.
+Enjoy a virtual visit to our musical Shabbat Garden.
 Click on the titles below to listen, see and download the many melodies we have created to all the Psalms and Piyyutim (hymns) that are are part of Kabbalat Shabbat.
 All are new compositions that are sung in our Jerusalem community and bring fresh meaning into those ancient words.
 The chants are woven each week into a unique Journey for that particular week.
-Ideas for different journeys, that you can create yourselves in your communities, can be found under Kavvanot (coming soon).
+Free Sheet Music for all our songs are found here

 Download a Word text for Kabbalat Shabbat (coming soon)